MapColonies/telemetry/src/semanticConventions/README.md

 ## CI

-*Type generation, validation and attributes generation occur automatically as part of pre-build stage*
+*Validation and attributes generation occur automatically as part of pre-build stage*

 <br/>

 ## USAGE
-After publishing new package version with new domain - how to use from package:
+After publishing the new package version with a new domain - how to use from package:

 1.
 ```bash